iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.1/report.md

 > Its not working...I have uninstalled it twice and reinstalled and its not even doing checks.
 I havent received anything from this app.
 This needs fixed if its designed to help prevent spread of Covid-19 and save lives.
 Very disappointed<br> :date: __2021-02-11 01:43:48__

 > Absolute waste of time.
 Even after spending 12 days in hospital and being exposed to co-vid, I received nothing from this app<br> :date: __2021-02-10 13:17:55__

-> I used this app from I tested positive it has never turned red etc like it suppose to 😡<br> :date: __2021-02-06 15:42:06__